 Log on to the console and go to the Instances page.
 In the top navigation bar, select the region in which the instance that you want to manage resides.
 Then, find the instance and click the instance ID.

-In the Configuration Information section, click Convert To Cloud-native.
+In the Configuration section, click Convert to cloud-native.

 NoteThis feature is in public preview.
-If you cannot find the button, submit a ticket to request access.
+If you cannot find this button, submit a ticket to request access.

-Select the shard type and number of shards for the converted instance.
+Select the shard specifications and the number of shards for the converted instance.

-Select the Billing Method, compatible instance version, Switch Time, and other configuration parameters.
+Select the Billing Method, compatible instance version, Switch Time, and other configuration items.

-When you perform this operation, you can also upgrade the instance to a version newer than Redis 5.0, such as Redis 6.0 or Redis 7.0.
-For more information, see New features and compatibility of major versions of Redis Open-Source Edition.
+During this operation, you can also upgrade the instance to a version higher than Redis 5.0, such as Redis 6.0 or Redis 7.0.
+For more information, see New features and compatibility of major versions.

-Read and select the checkbox to agree to the Terms of Service and the Conversion Notes.
+Read and select the checkbox to agree to the service agreement and the Conversion notes.
 Then, click Buy Now.

 The instance status changes to Upgrading/Downgrading Across Architectures.
 When the instance status changes to Running, the conversion is complete.